alex-lansing/DH199-UX-Project/README.md

 ## Usability Test

+Results from the Heuristic Evaluation demonstrated that design changes are needed to improve user navigation.

+### Methods

 This is an unmoderated, remote usability test.
 It will be conducted via Google Forms and Lookback.

 Google Forms will present an introduction, background questions, and pre-task questions to the user.
 Then it will direct the user to a Lookback link.
 Lookback will present three tasks to the user.
 This platform will guide participants through the tasks and record participant actions as they use the website.
 Participants' voice and screen will be recorded, no camera.
 After completing the tasks, the user will be prompted to close out and return to the Google Form.
 The form will then present a post-task questionnaire, SUS questionnaire, and conclude with demographic questions.